abdurahman-harouat/sahl/README.md

 ## TODO :

+- [ ] automating the installation process of the pacakge manager
 - [ ] add a way to uninstall packages
 - [ ] add a way to update packages
 - [ ] add a way to search for packages in the repository